-The OCTA Environmental Cleanup Program (Program) provides for the allocation of approximately \$300 million to improve overall water quality Orange County from in transportation-related pollution.
-The Program was approved by Orange County voters under the M2 half-cent sales for tax transportation improvements in 2006.
+The OCTA Environmental Cleanup Program (ECP) provides for the allocation of approximately \$300 million to improve overall water quality in Orange County from transportation-related pollution.
+The ECP was approved by Orange County voters under the M2 half-cent sales tax for transportation improvements in 2006.

-In August 2007, the OCTA Board approved a five-year M2 EAP, covering the years 2007 to 2012, to advance the implementation of several key M2 projects, including the water quality program.
+In August 2007, the OCTA Board approved a five-year M2 EAP, covering the years 2007 to 2012, to advance the implementation of several key M2 projects, including the ECP.